 The term doesn't sit right with Mendoza.

-"Referring to anything with her as darkness or a storm felt like it focused strictly on her death rather than her very real life," Mendoza shared.
+"Referring to anything with her as darkness or a storm felt like it focused strictly on her death rather than her very real life," Mendoza shares.

-Currently pregnant with her fourth child, Mendoza explained the storm and rainbow reference might not be the best imagery to describe the loss of a pregnancy or baby.
+Pregnant with her fourth child, Mendoza explains the storm and rainbow reference might not be the best imagery to describe the loss of a pregnancy or baby.